Battle of the Yarmuk: Evaluation

 Vahan and his Byzantine commanders did not manage to deal with the mounted force and use the sizable advantage of their army effectively.
 Their own Byzantine cavalry never played a significant role in the battle and were held in static reserve for most of the six days.
 They never pushed their attacks, and even when they obtained what could have been a decisive breakthrough on the fourth day, they were unable to exploit it.
 There appeared to be a decided lack of resolve among the Imperial commanders, but that may have been caused by difficulties commanding the army because of internal conflict.
 Moreover, many of the Arab auxiliaries were mere levies, but the Muslim Arab army consisted for a much larger part of veteran troops.

 The original strategy of Heraclius, to destroy the Muslim troops in Syria, needed a rapid and quick deployment, but the commanders on the ground never displayed those qualities.
 Ironically, on the field at Yarmuk, Khalid carried out, on a small tactical scale, what Heraclius had planned on a grand strategic scale.
-By rapidly deploying and manoeuvring his forces, Khalid was able to concentrate sufficient forces at specific locations on the field temporarily to defeat the larger Byzantine army in detail.
+By rapidly deploying and maneuvering his forces, Khalid was able to concentrate sufficient forces at specific locations on the field temporarily to defeat the larger Byzantine army in detail.
 Vahan was never able to make his numerical superiority count, perhaps because of the terrain, which prevented large-scale deployment.

 However, Vahan never attempted to concentrate a superior force to achieve a critical breakthrough.
 Although he was on the offensive five out of the six days, his battle line remained remarkably static.
-That stands in stark contrast to the very successful offensive plan, which Khalid carried out on the final day by reorganising virtually all his cavalry and committing it to a grand manoeuvre, which won the battle.
+That stands in stark contrast to the very successful offensive plan, which Khalid carried out on the final day by reorganising virtually all his cavalry and committing it to a grand maneuver, which won the battle.